-Institutional approval is the process through which an institution is judged to meet a number of principles set out in Section B1 of this handbook and to provide a satisfactory environment for the presentation of programmes leading to OU validated awards.
+Institutional approval is the process through which an institution and its underpinning administrative and operational processes and procedures are judged to meet all the principles set out in Section B2 of this handbook and to provide a satisfactory environment for the presentation of programmes leading to OU validated awards.
 Approval of an institution is a prerequisite for the approval of any programme of study and it follows that, where institutional approval is withdrawn, programme approval is also suspended or withdrawn.